oemunoz/Wikka-md-handler/Readme.md

 > R: For now, is not, plugins like "files" and "Category" etc, are not availables with the md plugins.
 (I need some time for check if it is posible and/or necesary).

-- [ ] TODO: Ask for add the css and js on the header.php by default.
+- [x] TODO: Ask for add the css and js on the header.php by default.
+Now the css and js are on the handler directory we dont need to copy.
 - [ ] TODO: Check for the common div and html objets css styles, I only check the table css style.
 - [ ] TODO: Check for the TOC Generator.
 - [ ] TODO: Review how to use the [yii2-markdown](https://github.com/kartik-v/yii2-markdown).